Sleep, stress and recovery

 - Can I get enough from food?

 - Most people technically can but most do not.
-UK adults average 250 mg/day from food, against a 270 to 300 mg target.
+UK women average about 238 mg/day from food and men about 302 mg/day, against a 270 to 300 mg target, so many women fall short.
 Supplementing 200 mg is a low-risk way to top up.